Communication-Efficient Triangle Counting under Local Differential Privacy: Experiments

 Based on Figures~\ref{fig:res3_emp_Lap} and \ref{fig:res4_4cycles}, we can explain Figure~\ref{fig:res3_n} as follows.
 As shown in Section~\ref{sub:clip_theoretical_analysis}, the $l_2$ loss of empirical estimation can be expressed as $O(n d_{max}^3)$, $O(n d_{max}^2)$, and $O(n d_{max}^2)$ in \AlgOne{}, \AlgTwo{}, and \AlgThree{}, respectively.
 The large $l_2$ loss of \AlgOne{} is caused by a large value of $C_4$.
 The expected $l_2$ loss of the Laplacian noise is $O(\sum_{i=1}^n \kappa_i^2)$, which is much smaller than $O(n d_{max}^2)$.
 Thus, as $n$ increases, the Laplacian noise becomes relatively very small, as shown in Figure~\ref{fig:res3_emp_Lap}.
 Consequently, \AlgTwo{} provides the best performance for large $n$ because it addresses the $4$-cycle issue and effectively reduces the global sensitivity.
 This explains the results in Figure~\ref{fig:res3_n}.
 It is also interesting that when $n \approx 10^5$, \AlgOne{} performs the worst in \GPlus{} and almost the same as \AlgTwo{} in \IMDB{} (see Figure~\ref{fig:res3_n}).
 This is because \GPlus{} is more dense than \IMDB{} and $C_4$ is much larger in \GPlus{} when $n \approx 10^5$, as in Figure~\ref{fig:res4_4cycles}.

 In other words, Figures~\ref{fig:res3_n}, \ref{fig:res3_emp_Lap}, and \ref{fig:res4_4cycles} are consistent with our theoretical results in Section~\ref{sub:clip_theoretical_analysis}.
 From these results, we conclude that \AlgTwo{} is effective especially for a large graph (e.g., $n \approx 10^6$) or dense graph (e.g., \GPlus{}) where the number $C_4$ of $4$-cycles is large.
-In Appendix~\ref{sec:BAmodel}, we also show similar results using the Barab\'{a}si-Albert graph model.

-{\textbf{Summary.}}~~In summary, our answers to our three research questions RQ1-3 at the beginning of Section~\ref{sec:experiments} are as follows.
-[RQ1]: Our \AlgTwo{} achieves almost the smallest estimation error in all cases and outperforms the other two especially for a large graph or dense graph where $C_4$ is large.
+{\textbf{Summary.}}~~In summary, our answers to our three research questions RQ1-3 are as follows.
+[RQ1]: Our \AlgTwo{} achieves almost the smallest estimation error in all cases and outperforms the other two, especially for a large graph or dense graph where $C_4$ is large.
 [RQ2]: Our double clipping reduces the estimation error by two or three orders of magnitude.
-[RQ3]: Our entire algorithm (\AlgTwo{} with double clipping) dramatically reduces the communication cost; e.g., from $6$ hours to $8$ seconds or less (relative error $=0.21$) in \IMDB{} at $20$ Mbps download rate \cite{YouTube_speed}.
+[RQ3]: Our entire algorithm (\AlgTwo{} with double clipping) dramatically reduces the communication cost, e.g., from $6$ hours to $8$ seconds or less (relative error $=0.21$) in \IMDB{} at a $20$ Mbps download rate \cite{YouTube_speed}.

 Thus, triangle counting under edge LDP is now much more practical.
 In Appendix~\ref{sec:cluster}, we show that the clustering coefficient can also be accurately estimated using our algorithms.